Dr Manon Mathias

 Teaching

 Nineteenth-century France is a deeply invigorating period to study and teach and I enjoy developing new courses that draw on exciting new work in nineteenth-century studies.
-For example, I have launched an Honours option on Food in French Culture, inspired by my current research project on digestive health.
+For example, I have launched an Honours option on Food in French Culture, inspired by my research project on digestive health.
 I also enjoy teaching all aspects of language and have experience of teaching grammar; composition; and translation into and out of French at all levels.

 I currently convene the following courses: